Russia: Police detain thousands at pro-Navalny protests | DW | 23.01.2021

 Ahead of the protests, Russia's media watchdog Roskomnadzor accused platforms of hosting content encouraging and organizing the protests.

-It threatened fines if they did not remove content encouraging minors to participate in the demonstrations.
+It threatened fines if they did not remove content that they alleged encouraged minors to participate in the demonstrations.

 By Friday evening, the watchdog said TikTok had deleted 38% of the posts that authorities deemed illegal, while YouTube had deleted 50% of posts flagged by Russian regulators.